 PAGE, Peak Area Gender Expressions is in Colorado Springs.
 They offer support groups for transgender people, friends, and family.
 This group is socially focused with opportunities to express yourself in public out-ings with experienced individuals of like mind.
 They also have resources concerning transgender issues including, health, legal, activism, and shopping in the Colorado Springs area.
 They meet 7pm the 1st and 3rd Tuesdays at various locations in the Springs, please email them for specifics.
-They now have a SOFFA group which meets second Thursday at 7pm, Colorado Springs Pride center: 22 E Rio Grande Street Colorado Springs, CO 80903 (719) 471-4429.
+They now have a SOFFA group which meets second Wednesday of the month at 7pm, Colorado Springs Pride center: 22 E Rio Grande Street Colorado Springs, CO 80903 (719) 471-4429.
 Please use email to sign up for their mailing list, they do change things up sometimes and the most up to date info is through their mailings. (click blue title).

 The Denver Central health center offers specific services for transgender clients including hormone therapy.
 If you decide to visit for transgender health services, please make an appointment.
 When you call to make your appointment, make sure you tell them you want transgender health services.
 Before your visit, they need a letter from your current mental health provider who knows your personal history and they also need copies of your medical records.
 Remember that all of their services are confidential (except in cases of abuse), and being open with the clinician will ensure that you receive the best care.

 PFLAG Denver is one of nearly 500 chapters (9 in Colorado) or contacts in the U.S. that belong to the Parents, Families and Friends of Lesbians and Gays national organization headquartered in Washington, DC.
 Please check the "find a chapter" link to see a list of chapters in Colorado